×

 Share the article

-Inflammation of the pancreas is known as pancreatitis.
-This supplement releases digestive enzymes that help break down food and regulate blood sugar.
-Pancreatitis can be a short-term problem or a long-term problem.
-The treatment you receive depends on the severity of your pancreatitis.
+Pancreatitis is the inflammation of the pancreas, an organ that releases digestive enzymes to help break down food and regulate blood sugar.
+Pancreatitis can be either a short-term or long-term condition.
+The treatment you receive will depend on the severity of the condition.

 What are the Types of Pancreatitis?